nilbus/daily-budget-texts/README.md

 daily-budget-texts
 ==================

-Send a daily text message with how much of your monthly budget remains, based on spending transaction data from Mint.
+Send a daily text message with how much of your monthly budget remains, based on spending transaction data from [Mint][].

     Budget remaining: $3040.66 (76%)
     Savings bucket: $1042